Our research program

 - Managing transport demand, including a review of road pricing options to manage congestion and complementary measures to address equity and public transport impacts.

-We are conducting our research independently.
-To make sure our research is useful and we capture the best ideas from here and overseas we will consult and work with many different stakeholders.
-This includes, but is not limited to:
+To make sure our research is useful and we capture the best ideas from here and overseas, we will consult and work with many different stakeholders.
+This includes:

 - Victorian government departments and agencies

 - Commonwealth and interstate governments

 - think tanks, academics and other non-government or research organisations.

 Depending on the topic, we may partner with various experts or organisations.
 We will also publish our work so we can seek the community's views and feedback as we undertake our research.

 The aim of Infrastructure Victoria’s Managing Transport Demand research program is to examine ways to get the most efficient use out of the transport network.